mindswim/uni-info-sys/tasks.md

 This section focuses on improving the quality and organization of the existing code.

-### ✅ Task 1: Refactor Validation with Form Requests
+### ✅ Task 1: Refactor Validation with Form Requests - COMPLETED ✅

 **Goal:** Move validation logic from controllers into dedicated `FormRequest` classes to make controllers leaner and validation logic reusable.